 - Combine the pumpkin, evaporated milk, brown sugar, eggs, and cinnamon in a large bowl.
 Mix well.

-- Sprinkle the pumpkin mixture with the cake mix and then the pecans.
+- Sprinkle cake mix over the pumpkin mixture and then top with the chopped pecans.

 - Bake for 1 hour, until center is set and the edges are golden brown.